Thelastpoet/year-updater/readme.txt

 2. A preview of how your posts will look after you update screenshot-2.png

 == Changelog ==

+= 1.3.1 =
+* Improvement - Added custom post meta to reflect the change
+* Fixed an issue where only 1 post was getting updated

 = 1.3.0 =
 * Organized the main plugin file for better readability and maintenance.